austin-weeks/Timestamp-API/README.md

 # Timestamp Microservice

-This is the boilerplate code for the Timestamp Microservice project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/apis-and-microservices/apis-and-microservices-projects/timestamp-microservice
+This is my version of freeCodeCamp's Timestamp Microservice project.
+The original project template can be found at https://github.com/freeCodeCamp/boilerplate-project-timestamp/